jekirl/poketrainer/README.md

    * `USE_GREATBALL_IF_PERCENT` If using a pokeball wouldn't result in at least the above percent, use a greatball if the capture rate is above this percent (default: 50)
    * `USE_ULTRABALL_IF_PERCENT` If using a greatball wouldn't result in at least the above percent, use an ultraball if the capture rate is above this percent (default: 50)
    * `USE_MASTERBALL` Using a masterball should in theory automatically result in a capture.
 If set to true, attempt to use a masterball if none of the above percentages are met.
 If this is set to false and none of the above percentages are met, default back to an ultraball (default: false)
-   * `LOL` Add pokemon names to this list to never bother to start an encounter.
+   * `NEVER_CATCH_NAMES` Add pokemon names to this list to never bother to start an encounter.
 Just leave the list blank to disable. (default: "RATTATA", "ZUBAT")
 * `EGG_INCUBATION`
    * `ENABLE` enables automatic use of incubators (default: true)
    * `USE_DISPOSABLE_INCUBATORS` enables use of disposable (3-times use) incubators (default: false)